 Saddleback College provides information regarding its accreditation status on the College's website (F.01) and is within one click from its homepage (F.02).
-On June 26, 2023, the SOCCCD Board of Directors approved the accreditation report (F-03).
-Following the approval, the College posted its ISER and solicited third party comments in advance of its formative review in October 2023 and its comprehensive peer review visit in March 2024.
+On May 22, 2023, the Institutional Self-Evaluation Report was presented to the SOCCCD Board of Trustees for review (F.03).
+Following the presentation to the Board, the College posted its ISER and solicited third party comments in advance of its formative review in October 2023 and its comprehensive peer review visit in March 2024 (F.04).